 Have you ever felt your skin turn dry and itchy?
 Does it tend to peel every time monsoon sets in?
 If yes, then you are not alone.
 Having dry and cracked skin can be a blessing during summers but a huge hassle during the monsoon.
 Fortunately, there are easy everyday treatment options that are fairly simple and inexpensive to restore the moisture to your parched skin.

 The best moisturizers to use during monsoon are oil based instead of water based.
 An oil based moisturizer will create a thick, protective layer that will lock the moisture for longer periods especially when the humidity levels are low.
 Remember to opt for oils like avocado oil, almond oil, primrose oil when using one for the face.
+You can also use aloe vera on face.

 Pro-tip: Moisturizers with Shea butter work deeper and moisturize for longer.